 Draft documents that were prepared for the Town Hall gatherings were made available on the project website and could be viewed or downloaded.
-Public comments and questions were encouraged through an interactive comment box on the website.
+Nine members of the community submitted comments and questions through an interactive comment box on the project website.
 The website was also used as an avenue to promote the two Town Hall events.